wp-plugins/graceful-pull-quotes/readme.txt

 = 2.4.2 (27 November 2012) =
 * Pull-quote text in an HTML comment is now trimmed of spaces
 * Improved testing for empty pull-quotes before rendering
-* Bugfix: Was not saving container setting correctly -- error in HTML rendering on Settings page.
+* Bugfix: Was not saving container setting correctly -- error in HTML rendering on Settings page

 = 2.4.1 (3 September 2011) =
 * A jspullquotes.css file in a theme is now properly detected in both Parent and Child themes